 PLA vs ABS 3D Printing: What’s the Difference?

 There are many materials that you can use for 3D printing.
 However, the most popular plastics are PLA and ABS.
-Since they are the two dominant materials, they are often compared.
+Since they are the two dominant materials among 3D printer users, ABS and PLA are often compared.

-In fact, if you search the web, you will often encounter the words: “filament pla vs abs,” “filament abs vs pla,” “abs filament vs pla” or “3d printer filament abs vs pla.”
+In fact, if you search the web, you will often encounter the words: “filament pla vs abs,” or “3d printer filament abs vs pla.”
 A number of people just like you wish to know which is better between the two.

 The first thing that we will do is to define these materials to grasp a better understanding of them.
 Then we will examine its temperature, price and availability.

-But just like what was mentioned earlier, they do differ in some ways especially when it comes to their melting points, strength and flexibility.
+But just like what was mentioned earlier, they do differ in some ways especially when it comes to their melting temperature, strength, and flexibility.
 Let’s take a closer look at each of these thermoplastics in the next sections.

 What is ABS Filament?

-Lego building blocks are made of this plastic.
-Many businesses and professionals prefer this material for construction of car parts and musical instruments.
+Lego building blocks are made of this material.
+Many businesses and professionals prefer this printer material for the construction of car parts and musical instruments.
 This material is usually used for protective headgear, automotive trim, pipe systems, and toys.

-ABS is considered to be amorphous.
+ABS (acrylo butadiene styrene) is considered to be amorphous.
 Thus, it has no definite melting point.
-However, the standard temperature for printing is at 230°C while the temperature for glass transition is at about 105°C.
+However, the standard temperature for printing is high at 230°C while the temperature for glass transition is at about 105°C.

-Meanwhile, others suggest to print at 210-240º C with a heated bed at 80º C or more.
+Meanwhile, others suggest setting 3D printers at 210-240º C with a heated print bed at 80º C or more.
 Thus, you may need to experiment until you get the best result.

 Printing Process and Performance

-In addition, you need ventilation when using this filament because the fumes may be unpleasant.
+In addition, you need ventilation when using this thermoplastic because the fumes may be unpleasant.
 ABS’ fumes are considered more toxic than PLA.

-These factors are what you have to consider if you are planning to use ABS filaments.
-While it may not be preferable for hobbyists, they certainly make great 3D printing material for more professional applications.
+These factors are what you have to consider if you are planning to use ABS thermoplastics.
+While it may not be preferable for hobbyists, they certainly make great 3D printing material for more professional end use applications.

 Availability and Price

 ABS filaments are readily available in online stores.
 You can check out several brands.
-You can also go through the forums so you can see which brand is most preferred by users.
+You can also go through the forums so you can see which brand is most preferred and used by users.

 Always bear in mind that the quality of your filament affects the quality of your output.
 Thus, make sure to only purchase the real deal.

-Also, buying a poor quality ABS filament might not serve its purpose.
+Also, buying a poor quality thermoplastic might not serve its purpose.
 It will cost you more if you can’t use it as you need to purchase another one.

 What is PLA Filament?

-PLA filament is made from sugarcane and cornstarch which are organic materials.
+PLA (Polylactic acid or polylactide) thermoplastic is made from sugars in corn starch, cassava or sugar cane which are organic materials.
 Unlike ABS, the fumes from this plastic smell sweet and like candy.

 When you use PLA, your final product tends to be shinier and smoother.
 It is generally more pleasing aesthetically.